rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 https://gist.github.com/ManuViola77/809d28c61fdad272d2ce1b3d3147bde5

-### AnotherScreen test
+### SecondaryScreen test

-Inside the `screens` folder we should create the `AnotherScreen.spec.js` file.
+Inside the `screens` folder we should create the `SecondaryScreen.spec.js` file.

 Since we are not in the AppStack's first screen and our screen receives parameters, we are going to take advantage of the helper we created.
-We will call the function `renderWithNavigation` with `AnotherScreen` as its `mainComponent` and as second parameter we will give `MainScreen` as `otherComponents` and `screenParameters` as `screenConfig initialParams`.
+We will call the function `renderWithNavigation` with `SecondaryScreen` as its `mainComponent` and as second parameter we will give `MainScreen` as `otherComponents` and `screenParameters` as `screenConfig initialParams`.
 We will create a `data.js` file inside the `extras` folders to have our `screenParameters` set:

 https://gist.github.com/ManuViola77/2871545d426cdda330f322e517c46b0e

-This file should test the `AnotherScreen` components existence and behaviour:
+This file should test the `SecondaryScreen` components existence and behaviour:

-- Rendering component `AnotherScreen`
+- Rendering component `SecondaryScreen`
 - Rendering component `back-button`
 - Pressing component `back-button` and redirecting to `MainScreen`
 - Rendering component `title`